-This Amish Cinnamon Bread is an easy quick bread version of Amish friendship bread with no yeast or sourdough starter required.
-It’s a warm and fuzzy loaf cake that exudes comfort, love, and caring.
+This Amish Cinnamon Bread is an easy no knead quick bread version of Amish friendship bread with no yeast or sourdough starter required.
 It’s like a big hug baked up in a loaf pan.

-This simple cinnamon quick bread makes two loaves; one to keep, and one to give.
+Amish cinnamon bread makes two loaves; one to keep, and one to give.

 Cinnamon is such an interesting spice.
 On the one hand it’s the most ho-hum of baking ingredients, but on the other it can be powerful and exotic when you actually let it shine (it even has a hint of heat.)
 A tablespoon of cinnamon gives just the right punch of flavor to this bread.

-Why I use Saigon cinnamon in this bread
+Why I use Saigon cinnamon in this recipe

 - Saigon cinnamon is one of several common types of cinnamon used in cooking.
 It’s got a stronger, spicier flavor than the common ground cinnamon you’ll find in the spice aisle of the grocery store.
 It has a little bit of a peppery edge, which I love.